Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

         ssh ncn-w001 cat /etc/cray/xname
         ```

-1. (`ncn-mw#`) Update boot parameters for a Kubernetes NCN.
+1. (`ncn-mw#`) Update boot parameters for an NCN.

     > If being done as part of a CSM upgrade, then update the boot parameters for the NCN worker nodes.
     > Master and storage NCNs are managed automatically in later stages of the CSM upgrade.

-    Perform the following procedure for each xname identified in the previous step.
+    Perform the following procedure **for each xname** identified in the previous step.

-    1. Get the existing `metal.server` setting for the component name (xname) of the node of interest:
+    1. Get the existing `metal.server` setting for the component name (xname) of the node of interest.

         ```bash
         XNAME=<node-xname>